ziirish/burp-ui/README.rst

 It is actually an improvement of the burp status monitor (``burp -c /etc/burp/burp-server.conf -a s``).

-It currently supports only the burp-1.x branch but it is totally modular so supporting burp-2.x won't be a big deal.
-So in order to work properly, you must be running ``Burp-UI`` on the same host that runs your burp-server (because the burp status port only listen on *localhost*).
+In order to work properly, you must be running ``Burp-UI`` on the same host that runs your burp-server (because the burp status port only listen on *localhost*).
 If you don't want to, I developed a ``bui-agent`` that allows you to *proxify* external commands to your burp status port.